Skip to content

 pixi run houmao-mgr system-skills uninstall --tool codex --home ~/.codex

-pixi run houmao-mgr system-skills uninstall --tool claude,codex,copilot,gemini
+pixi run houmao-mgr system-skills uninstall --tool claude,codex,kimi,copilot,universal

 pixi run houmao-mgr system-skills uninstall --tool copilot --home ~/.copilot

-pixi run houmao-mgr system-skills uninstall --tool gemini
+pixi run houmao-mgr system-skills uninstall --tool kimi

 Uninstall rules: